simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 If a cybercriminal gains access to your mobile device, they can **steal your personal information**, including your contacts, emails, financial information, and even your **identity**.
 Cyber threats can also lead to **financial loss, reputational damage, and legal troubles**.

 For example, if a cybercriminal gains access to your financial information, they can easily **steal your money**.
 This can lead to **financial loss** and can have a significant impact on your life.
-Additionally, if a cybercriminal gains access to your personal information, they can use it to **impersonate you and commit identity theft**.
+Also, if a cybercriminal gains access to your personal information, they can use it to **impersonate you and commit identity theft**.
 This can lead to **reputational damage and legal troubles**.

 It's important to understand the risks associated with mobile devices and take steps to protect yourself.
 By following best practices for mobile device security, you can **reduce the risk of a security breach** and **protect your personal and financial information**.